FAQ: Knoxville, Tennessee

 Inspection

 After installation, the electrician schedules the city inspection.
 The inspector verifies the work meets Tennessee electrical code.
-Your electrician should handle all of this — you just need to be home when the inspector comes.
+Your electrician should handle all of this.
+You just need to be home when the inspector comes.

 What You Risk by Skipping the Electrician